top of page

 Presented as a solo exhibition at Mossman Gallery, Te Whanganui-a-Tara Wellington, Aotearoa New Zealand.

-Press release:
+Press Release

-For Meanwhere, Mitchell presents five large-scale, high-gloss digital c-type photographic prints that cascade down the gallery walls to touch the floor.
-At first sight they appear like auric fields, impressions of geological stratification, or perhaps ghostly aberrations caught on film (all contexts the artist has used as material in earlier works), yet conversely the photographic medium is employed here for its empirical quality.
-The artist presents us with an actuality: a direct scan of the entry/exit points of several building doorways.
-Tilted and enlarged to a scale overbearing to the body, they appear like doorways or portals, or perhaps stand-ins for psychological thresholds.
+For Meanwhere, Mitchell presents five large-scale, high-gloss digital C-type photographic prints that cascade down the gallery walls to touch the floor.
+At first sight, they appear like auric fields, impressions of geological stratification, or perhaps ghostly aberrations caught on film – all contexts the artist has used as material in earlier works.
+The photographic medium is employed here, however, for its empirical quality.
+The artist presents us with an actuality: a direct scan of the entry and exit points of several building doorways.

-Countless invisible transitions happen across these ordinary doorway spaces in a day, typically without contemplation.
-At each physical threshold Mitchell has placed a flat-bed scanner across the doorway, the prints document this direct encounter.
-The specifics of these thresholds are not evident – what they might separate, or connect, and why they have been selected, whether incidental or symbolic.
-What is clear is the subtle divergence in each image, they are capturing not just the hardware of the doorway, but also invisible fragments of light, dust, and darkness, revealing concealed cosmologies.
+The specifics of these thresholds are not evident – what they might separate or connect, and why they have been selected, whether incidentally or symbolically.
+What is clear is the subtle divergence in each image: capturing not just the hardware of the doorway, but invisible fragments of light, dust and darkness, revealing concealed cosmologies.
+These doorways are repositories for incidental marks – gouges, scratches, scrapes, dents – borne from the impact of foot traffic across time.

-These doorways are repositories for incidental marks (gouges, scratches, scrapes, dents) borne from the impact of foot traffic across time.
-Doorways in our current context bare silent witness to the significant impact of imperceptible forces, particularly the risk of contamination between bodies.
-Mitchell’s longstanding interest in the viewing body as an unpredictable force – as a subjective element within a supposedly objective system – but also as a potential contaminant is evident here.
-While the prints are palpably mysterious objects, their textures uncertain (or defamiliarised), they are also a concrete reminder of how bodies have been temporarily de-mobilised.
+Doorways in our current context bear silent witness to the significant impact of imperceptible forces, particularly the risk of contamination between bodies.
+Mitchell's longstanding interest in the viewing body as an unpredictable force – as a subjective element within a supposedly objective system, but also as a potential contaminant – is evident here.
+While the prints are palpably mysterious objects, their textures uncertain and defamiliarised, they are also a concrete reminder of how bodies have been temporarily demobilised.

 bottom of page